daz4126/Nanny-State/README.md

 ## Usage examples

 The easiest way to learn how NANNY STATE works is to try coding some examples.
 All the examples below can be coded on [CodePen](https://codepen.io) by simply entering the code in the 'JS' section.

-Alternatively you could set up a basic HTML file and place all the code inside the `<script>` tags.

 And if you want it to look pretty, just copy the CSS code from the examples on CodePen!